 A coral reef is a little world all by itself.
 It is a place of beauty.
 Why are coral reefs important to us?
 They are home to one-quarter of the fish in the ocean.
 What would happen to them if the coral reefs died?

 Corals are tiny animals called polyps.
 There are two kinds of corals.
 One is hard and the other is soft.
 Coral polyps have very soft bodies.
 Hard corals grow layers of calcium to protect themselves.
 (Calcium is the same mineral that makes the hard shell in hen eggs.)
 Brain and staghorn corals are examples of hard corals.
 They are stiff like rocks.
 Soft corals do not grow that calcium shell.
 Some examples of soft corals are sea fans or sea whips.
 They move and sway with the water.

 Coral need certain things to grow.
 They need warm, shallow, clean water.
-They need warmth and sun to live and grow.
-They also need clean water to breathe.
+They need warmth and sunlight to live and grow.
 If the water gets dirty, the dirt will settle on the coral.
 Coral animals cannot shake off the dirt or move to another place.
-Dirt would cut them off from food, light, and oxygen.
+Dirt cuts them off from food, light, and oxygen.

 For the complete story with questions: click here for printable